serokell/blog-posts/dep-types-inference/dep-types.md

     </td>
     <td>
       <ul>
-        <li> The substituion is a function from a library (in haskell, at least), the traversal is automatic.
+        <li> The substituion is a function from a library (in haskell, at least), the traversal is automatic.</li>
       </ul>
     </td>
     <td>
       <ul>
-        <li> Quadratically slow, unless heavy artillery like <a href="https://hackage.haskell.org/package/kan-extensions/docs/Control-Monad-Codensity.html"/>Codensity</a> is used.
+        <li> Quadratically slow, unless heavy artillery like <a href="https://hackage.haskell.org/package/kan-extensions/docs/Control-Monad-Codensity.html"/>Codensity</a> is used.</li>
       </ul>
     </td>
   <tr>